brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ## 4. Train VoloV8

 Yolo V8 comes in 5 different model sizes ranging from nano at 3.5 million parameters to extra large at 68.7 million parameters.
+You downloaded these five models already in the section ***"Preparing Your Computer"***.
 The difference in size will affect how quickly your model trains and how quickly it works when applied.
 If you are working through large numbers of images such as video, or want to implement a fast version for realtime evaluation in video, the nano version may be your best option, if accuracy is paramount and time is no object, the extral large version may be for you, some experimentation will be required to determine the best model for your application.

 There are a large number of argument options for training a YoloV8 model, I will go over a few of the options I found important, but please consult the YoloV8 reference pages https://docs.ultralytics.com/ and specifically https://docs.ultralytics.com/usage/cfg/#train but in gneral I found this site to be a monster of opaqueness and confusion.
 I also found this particular video valuable for explaining the training process and some output options, www.youtube.com/watch?v=gRAyOPjQ9_s "Complete yolo v8 custom object detection tutorial | Windows & Linux"